The Spring timing function in Droip adds life to your animations by simulating real-world physics.

 To learn more, check out our documentation on Structure.

-As the name implies, using the settings from the Size section you can define the height, width, and Overflow of an element.
+As the name implies, using the settings from the Sizing section you can define the height, width, and Overflow of an element.

 You can also set the Minimum and Maximum values for size as well as enable Clip Content from here.
 Please visit the dedicated documentation on Size to learn more.